yongjinjiang/ReinformentLearning-QuantumWellStatePreparation/README.md

  In this repo, I present the code to solve the eigenstates and useful wave function overlaps of the problem.
 Besides that, I also worked on the base code of DQL from the first authors' [repo](https://github.com/vegardbs/PhD-research) and chained these two parts together to get an independent repo to solve the problem.

+ A basic DQL code is ready.
+The DDPG code is under development.

  ## Run
    Run Main.ipynb only